-The City of Santa Fe recently reviewed its policies and practices to mitigate barriers to housing development-as part of the 2011 Analysis of Impediments to Fair Housing Choice.
-This review of city housing policies and land use and zoning regulations found few concerns.
-However, stakeholders raised concerns about inconsistent and unpredictable development approval decisions and NIMBYism affecting approvals.
+In addition, stakeholders raised concerns about NIMBYism affecting approvals for affordable development.
 According to stakeholder interviews and private sector focus groups there is a stigma associated with affordable housing developments and neighborhood associations make strong efforts to impede affordable development.